jolocom/jolocom-lib/docs/interactionFlows.rst

   const credentialRequest = JolocomLib.parse.interactionToken.fromJWT(enc)
   identityWallet.validateJWT(credentialRequest)

-.. note:: The ``validateJWT`` method will ensure the credential is not expired, and that it contains a valid signature.
+.. note:: The ``validateJWT`` method will ensure the interaction request is not expired, and that it contains a valid signature.

 **Create a Credential Response**